Neosho Chamber Halloween Masquerade Treat Parade

 This Friday kids will be able to trick or treat at local businesses throughout the town.
 The parade will last from one to four p.m. and 41 stores will be participating in the event.
 Weather permitting, businesses will set up outside and each piece of candy will be individually wrapped and handed out to children.

-A list of full details and businesses participating can be found by following the link below.
+A list of full details and businesses participating can be found by clicking here.